mcnaryj/McNary-Homework-5/README.md

 ## Purpose

-The purpose of this README is to explain the objective of the homeowrk, and how it has been achieved:
+The purpose of this README is to explain the objective of the homework, and how it has been achieved:
 A simple calendar application has been created that allows a user to save events for each hour of the day by modifying starter code.
 This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.

 ## Day Planner